pivorodrigues/devopstips/hpaf.md

   - **Zookeper** - A patch Zookeper provides operational services for the Hadoop Cluster.

   - **Flume** - Distributed, reliable and available service for efficiently collecting, aggregating and moving large amounts of log data.
+Flume is a scalable real-time ingest framework tha allows you to route, filter, aggregate, and do "mini-operations" on data on its way in to the scalable processing platform.
+Flume is the most common way to ingest web clickstream.

   - *Bonus* - **Spark** - Apache Spark is a fast and general engine for large-scale data processing.